RavanH/Extend-KSES-Plus/readme.txt

 Contributors: tierrainnovation, ravanh
 Tags: kses,tiny mce,
 Requires at least: 2.7
-Tested up to: 3.6
+Tested up to: 4.4
-Stable tag: trunk
+Stable tag: 3.4

 This plugin extends the HTML functionality of the kses.php file inside wp-includes by allowing additional html tags.